ncatlab/nlab-content/pages/9/6/4/6/26469/content.md

 ## Regular conditional distributions

 A Markov kernel can be seen as a [[probability measure]] which depends [[measurable function|measurably]] on a parameter.
-Therefore, together with the idea of [[conditional expectation]], it's a very useful tool to talk about [[conditional probability]] without incurring into paradoxes.
+Therefore, together with the idea of [[conditional expectation]], it's a very useful tool to talk about [[conditional probability]] without incurring paradoxes.
 Let's see how.

 Let $(X,\mathcal{A},p)$ be a [[probability space]], and consider a sub-[[sigma-algebra]] $\mathcal{B}\subseteq\mathcal{A}$.
 Recall that